sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 1. Mgmt interfaces like CLI and REST writes the user provided configuration to CONFIG_DB.
 2. The pacd, mabd and hostApdMgr gets notified about their respective configuration.
 3. hostApd being a standard Linux application gets its configuration from hostapd.conf file. hostApdMgr makes use of Jinja2 templates to generates the hostapd.conf file based on the relevant CONFIG_DB tables.
-4. Pacd gets to know about the list of ports that needs to be authenticated via DOT1X and MAB and their priority from PAC_PORT_CONF_TABLE on CONFIG_DB.
-Based on the priority and authentication failure status, pacd decides on the list of ports to be authenticated via DOT1X and MAB and It communicates the list of interfaces to hostApd and mabd respectively via netlink messages.
+4. Pacd gets to know about the list of ports that needs to be authenticated from PAC_PORT_CONFIG_TABLE on CONFIG_DB.
+The same table provides info on which ports supporrts DOT1X and which supports MAB and priority amoung the authentication methods.
+Based on the priority and authentication failure status, pacd decides on the list of ports to be authenticated via DOT1X and the list of ports that needs to be authenticated via MAB.
+It communicates the respective list of interfaces to hostApd and mabd via netlink messages.
-5. hostApd listen to EAPOL PDUs on the provided interface list and proceeds to authenticate the client when it receives  a PDU. mabd listens to DHCP and EAPOL PDUs on the provided interface list and proceeds to authenticate the client when it receives  a PDU.
+5. hostApd listens to EAPOL PDUs on the provided interface list and proceeds to authenticate the client when it receives a PDU. mabd listens to DHCP and EAPOL PDUs on the provided interface list and proceeds to authenticate the client when it receives a PDU.